eduardosantiago-cpu/terragrunt-infrastructure-live-stacks-example/README.md

 ## How to get help

-If you need help troubleshooting usage of this repo, or Terragrunt in general, check out the [Support docs](https://terragrunt.gruntwork.io/docs/community/support/).
+If you need help troubleshooting usage of this repository, or Terragrunt in general, check out the [Support docs](https://terragrunt.gruntwork.io/docs/community/support/).